ddutt/evpn-in-the-datacenter/README.md

-# EVPN in the Datacenter
+# EVPN in the Data Center
 ![Reference Topology](./documentation/cldemo_topology.png "Reference Topology")

-This repository contains configuration code with Ansible playbooks to deploy EVPN in the sample Clos topology shown in figure 6-1 of chapter 6 of the O'Reilly book 'EVPN in the Datacenter'.
+This repository contains configuration code with Ansible playbooks to deploy EVPN in the sample Clos topology shown in figure 6-1 of chapter 6 of the O'Reilly book 'EVPN in the Data Center'.

 Using this assumes two critical pieces of software are installed on your computer, specifically:
 * [Vagrant](http://www.vagrantup.com)
 * [Virtualbox](http://www.virtualbox.org) (or if you're on a Linux machine, [KVM](https://www.linux-kvm.org/page/Main_Page))

 The section on [Prerequisies](#prerequisites-and-getting-started) describes how to install these pieces of software on your desktop/laptop.
-Running the entire simulation uses up at least 8GB of RAM on your computer.
-There are two configuration options included in this repository:
+Running the entire simulation uses up at least 8GB of RAM on the machine it is running on.

-* Centralized Routing -- This uses the exit leaves exit01/exit02 as EVPN routers while the leaves are all doing EVPN bridging only
+There are two demo options included in this repository:
-* Distributed Routing -- All the leaves do both EVPN routing and bridging, while the exit leaves provide the default route
+* **[Centralized Routing](./ansible/cldemo-evpn-centralized)** -- This uses the exit leaves exit01/exit02 as EVPN routers while the leaves do EVPN bridging only

-Further details are provided below for each of these.
+* **[Distributed Routing](./ansible/cldemo-evpn-distributed)** -- All the leaves do both EVPN routing and bridging, while the exit leaves provide the default route

 The Ansible playbooks are just glorified file copies.
 These playbooks are not meant to demonstrate network automation, but to keep things simple so that anyone can follow them.
 Basically, the playbooks copy the files provided under the config directory of each of the demos to the specific machines and reload interfaces and FRR.
 You can look at the configurations directly in the config directory for the specific machine without launching the VMs as well.
 Launching the VMs allows you to see the actual working of EVPN in a somewhat realistic, yet simple topology.
 You can also modify the configuration and see the effects of those changes.